 Reading Strategies: Fluency

-- Reading Fluency takes years of listening & reading to develop
+- Reading Fluency takes years of listening, practicing & understanding phonics & phonemics to master the ease of a fluent reader

 - Sight words and vocabulary play a big role